Choose a college

 Earn your master’s degree in English

-Our online master’s in ELL education will turn you into a leader.
-The M.A. in English Language Learning/English as a Second Language (PreK-12) will prepare you to teach effectively in ELL or ESL settings and to provide curricular leadership to your school and school systems.
-You will become a vital asset for your school.
+Our online master’s degree program in ELL/ESL will transform you into an educational leader.
+The program will prepare you to teach effectively in ELL or ESL settings and provide curricular leadership in your school system.
+The knowledge gained from your studies will help you become an asset in your community.

 IMPORTANT: This program is not for those who want to learn to speak and write the English language.
 This program is also not for those interested in becoming English teachers or teaching English in a foreign country.
 The program can lead to an endorsement in ELL or ESL, but only in those states that have such endorsements.
 If your state offers an ELL endorsement and you wish to pursue that endorsement, you will need to complete your practicum at the K-12 level that aligns with your state endorsement requirements and the WGU ELL PreK-12 program.
 Students who complete their practicum in any other setting other than a K-12 setting should be prepared NOT to be recommended for licensure.
 Each student should be aware of the requirements of their particular state for K-12 educators.
 See the list of states with ESL or ELL endorsements.

 This program will be flexible and adaptable to your schedule.
 Click here to learn how your program works.